Immersed figure-8 annuli and anyons: Automorphism of information convex sets: tools and examples

 Our last example is in 2D, where the background $N$ is an annulus.
 Consider an annulus $X$ embedded in an annulus $N= X_+$ that thickens $X$, as shown in Fig.~\ref{fig:annulus-in-annulus}.
 We ask

 Note that, $\pi_1( \mathfrak{m}(X, X_+))$ can be nontrivial even if $ \mathfrak{m}(X, B^2)$ is trivial.
-Intuitively, in the process described in Fig.~\ref{fig:annulus-in-annulus}, a pair of twists are created locally and then transported around the annulus before they annihilate again.
+Intuitively, in the process described in Fig.~\ref{fig:annulus-in-annulus}, a pair of twists is created locally and then transported around the annulus before they annihilate again.
 (The process in Fig.~\ref{fig:annulus-in-annulus} is inspired by Fig.~8 of \cite{hass1985immersions} as well as Fig.~7 of \cite{Freedman2019}.)
 Can this process represent a nontrivial element of $\pi_1( \mathfrak{m}(X, X_+)) $?
 We do not know the answer.
 If this process indeed corresponds to a non-contractible loop in $\mathfrak{m}(X, X_+)$, it may have nontrivial physical consequences in contexts with topological defects.
-Recall that references state on annulus $X_+$ may come from a system with a defect line that passes through $X_+$ as discussed in Section~\ref{sec:transportation}.
+Recall that references state on the annulus $X_+$ may come from a system with a defect line that passes through $X_+$ as discussed in Section~\ref{sec:transportation}.

 In summary, the problem we try to formulate in this section is meant to be a pure topology problem.
 This problem is carefully separated from the study of quantum states on such regions.
-Nonetheless, we believe this problem is a crucial mathematical problem towards a clear understanding of the automorphism of information convex sets.
-We wonder if the answers to these questions (or ones that are close analog) have appeared in math literature.
+Nonetheless, we believe this problem is a crucial mathematical problem that will help us gain a clear understanding of the automorphism of information convex sets.
+We wonder if the existing tools in math literature are enough to produce answers to these questions.
 The question on $\pi_0(\mathfrak{M}(\omega,N))$ is essentially the classification of immersion up to regular homotopy.
 Some related results can be looked up\footnote{Even in this case, we do not always find the results we want.
 We are most interested in manifolds with boundaries (such as punctured manifolds) immersed in a manifold with \emph{the same} dimension.
-Sometimes, a math result we spent time searching for came out fresh~\cite{Freedman2022}.} in existing math literature, e.g., \cite{smale1959classification,hass1985immersions}.
-It is unclear to us if the fundamental group $\pi_1(\mathfrak{m}(\Omega,N))$, e.g., for examples listed above, has been studied in math literature.
+Sometimes, a math result we spent time searching for came out fresh~\cite{Freedman2022}.} in existing math papers e.g., \cite{smale1959classification,hass1985immersions,Kodama2005}.
+To our knowledge, the fundamental group $\pi_1(\mathfrak{m}(\Omega,N))$, e.g., for examples listed above, has not been studied in the math literature in any systematic way.
 (That is why we only provided guesses to most answers!)
 In any case, entanglement bootstrap provides (adds) a motivation for the study of such mathematical objects.